I am a Research Fellow in the Department of Computing and Information Systems at at The University of Melbourne.

 My office is 9.18 in the Doug McDonell building.
 Phone +61 3 8344 1274.
 Here is a useful map.

-I have written several opinion pieces on electronic voting trials in Australia, all under the auspices of The Computing Research and Education Association of Australasia (CORE).
+I have written several opinion pieces about electronic voting in Australia, many under the auspices of The Computing Research and Education Association of Australasia (CORE), most recently with Rajeev Goré at ANU.
+In these we have tried to explain why electronic voting might be susceptible to accidental error or deliberate manipulation, and what does, or doesn't, constitute a verifiably correct election outcome.

-To their inquiry into the 2007 Federal Election:k [Submission 1] [Supplementary Submission 1] [Supplementary Submission 2] [Testimony at the hearing.]
+To their inquiry into the 2007 Federal Election: [Submission 1] [Supplementary Submission 1] [Supplementary Submission 2] [Transcript of the hearing.]

-To the Victorian Parliament's Inquiry into the 2010 State Election: Submission 13
+To the Victorian Parliament's Inquiry into the 2010 State Election: [Submission 13], [Transcript of the hearing].

 To their inquiry into the functions and administration of voting centres: Submission 12.